techgaun/git-internals/README.md

 if the `pre-commit` hook returns non-zero exit code.
 - `post-receive` - usage could be for pushing code to the production.
 - to enable hooks, overwrite or create one of the scripts in `.git/hooks` and make it executable.

+## Git plumbing vs porcelain commands

+- Most of the commands we use on our day to day interaction with git are porcelain commands that are much simpler to use.
+Think of them as the frontend for git with simplified interface.
+- There are another sets of commands that are lower level and can be composed together to form the porcelain commands.
+These commands are called plumbing commands.
+- As we explore further, we will look at some of the plumbing commands here in a bit with example.
+- Some of the plumbing commands we will look at are `hash-object`, `update-index`, `write-tree`, `commit-tree` and `cat-file`.